-NUR 195 Clinical Externship

-3 credits 135 clinical hrs
+NUR 195 Clinical Externship 3 credits / 135 clinical hrs

-Provides nursing students with an opportunity to develop and further refine nursing skills acquired in NUR 125 and NUR 127.
+Provides nursing students with an opportunity to develop and further refine nursing skills acquired in NUR 129 and NUR 131.
 This course is an elective for nursing students who have successfully completed the second semester in nursing.
 Enrollment may be limited based upon availability.
-Clinical learning experiences utilize the nursing process to provide nursing care to clients in structured health care settings.
-Pre-requisites: NUR 117, NUR 127, BIO 211 and PSY 101
+Clinical learning experiences utilize the nursing process to provide nursing care to clients in structured health care settings. .Pre-requisites: NUR 115, NUR 130, BIO 211 and PSY 101

-NUR 226 Nursing Across the Life Span II 9 credits 5 class hrs, 12 lab/clinical hrs
+NUR 225 Nursing Across the Lifespan II 5 credits / 5 class hrs

-Emphasis is placed on a holistic approach to providing nursing care to an individual throughout the life span experiencing common, well-defined health problems.
-Through the use of the nursing process as the mechanism for the delivery of nursing care, emphasis is given to the restoration maintenance of an individual's biopsychosocial needs.
-Clinical learning experiences occur in structured health care settings and are correlated with classroom instruction.
-Pre-requisites: BIO 211, NUR 117, NUR 127 and PSY 101; Co-requisites: BIO 218 and PSY 207.
+Emphasis is placed on a holistic approach to the provision of nursing care to diverse individuals throughout the life span experiencing common, well-defined health problems.
+Through the uses of the nursing process as the mechanism for the delivery of nursing care, emphasis is given to the resto ration and maintenance of an individual's bio-psychosocial needs.
+Prerequisite(s): NUR 130, NUR 131, NUR 115, BIO 211 and PSY101; Co-requisite(s): NUR 228, BIO 218 and PSY 207